bpm-diag/smartRPA/README.md

 # Publications

 - **Agostinelli, S., Lupia, M., Marrella, A., Mecella, M.**: _SmartRPA: A Tool to Reactively Synthesize Software Robots from User Interface Logs_.
 In: 33rd Int.
-Conf. on Advanced Information Systems Engineering (CAiSE Forum).
-To appear (2021)
+Conf. on Advanced Information Systems Engineering (CAiSE Forum). pp. 137-145 (2021)
   - The synthetic UI logs generated for the test are available at: https://tinyurl.com/yyk68psx.
   - The complete results can be analyzed at: https://tinyurl.com/y55v56qa.
 - **Agostinelli, S., Lupia, M., Marrella, A., Mecella, M.**: _Automated Generation of Executable RPA Scripts from User Interface Logs_.
 In: 18th Int.
 Conf. on Business Process Management (RPA Forum). pp. 116-131 (2020)